roopeti/cloudcomputing/Introduction to Amazon EC2 vs Create an Azure Virtual Machine.md

 - After that, I installed nginx on the VM using a command.

 ### Services Used
-- Used Azure AD fo access.
+- Used Azure AD for access.
 - Compute
 - Storage
 - Database